bmcgaughey1/USGSlidar/README.md

 3DEP data collection, you have to download all point tiles covering an area of interest and then clip data covering your specific extent.
-In general, using the Entwine data collection and PDAL pipelines is much more efficient compared to download full tiles and then clipping data for a specific extent.
+In general, using the Entwine data collection and PDAL pipelines is much more efficient compared to downloading full tiles and then clipping data for a specific extent.
 However, the end result is the same (provided you delete all the point tiles necessary to cover the desired area(s) after clipping data for specific areas).